Karen Black: Personal life

 Boyfriends during the 1960s included writer Henry Jaglom and actors Peter Kastner and Paul Sorvino.
 From 1971 to 1972, Black was engaged to music manager Peter Rachtman.
 Rachtman's daughter Karyn would remain a lifelong friend, delivering a eulogy at Black's memorial service.

 On April 17, 1973, Black married actor Robert "Skip" Burton.
 They appeared together in the first segment of Trilogy of Terror (1975), but had separated by the time it premiered.

-In January 1975, Black met screenwriter L. M. Kit Carson in Beverly Hills during an interview for Oui magazine.
+In January 1975, with her divorce from Burton pending, Black met screenwriter L. M. Kit Carson in Beverly Hills during an interview for Oui magazine.
 They married on July 4 of that year when she was pregnant with their son Hunter.
 Black and Carson separated in 1980 and divorced in 1983.
-In 1989, when Hunter was 13, he decided to live with his father and stepmother in Dallas; he did not see Black for a decade.
+In 1989, when Hunter was 13, he decided to live with his father and stepmother, and did not see Black for a decade.

 In 1981, Black announced her engagement to Michael Raeburn, who wrote the screenplay for her low-budget star vehicle Killing Heat.
 The two did not marry.
 Black's next significant relationship was with Paul Williams, who directed her in 1982's Miss Right.